STYJ/EVM-Puzzles-Solutions/README.md

 # Solutions

-Original readme is in the next section
+A walkthrough of the solutions for each puzzle.
+Kudos to [Franco](https://twitter.com/fvictorio_nan) for these brain exercises!

+# Tips

+- Search on evm.codes for anything you do not know.
+- Use evm.codes playground to get a better feel for what's going on
+- Write it out on paper and walk through.
+Remember the EVM is stack based so FILO (or LOFI whichever you recognise).

 ## Puzzle 1

-callvalue gets msg.value and pushes it on the stack jump takes 1 input from the stack as the location to go to we can only jump to locations with jumpdest since jumpdest is at instruction 8, that's where we want to go so the solution is 8.
+The first instruction is `CALLVALUE` which gets `msg.value` and pushes it onto the stack.
+The next instruction is `JUMP` which takes 1 input from the stack (which in this case is `CALLVALUE`) and jumps to that location.
+You can only jump to where there exists a `JUMPDEST` opcode.
+In this puzzle, `JUMPDEST` is at instruction 8 so that is where we want to go.
+The solution is therefore 8.

 ## Puzzle 2